Close Close

 Email: Zragocra@monmouth.edu (She/Her/Hers)

-Jihad B. Johnson, M.S.Ed., is the Program Coordinator of the Intercultural Center.
+Jihad B. Johnson, M.S.Ed., is the Assistant Director of the Intercultural Center.
 Previously, Jihad served as an Undergraduate Admission Counselor working with prospective first-year students at Monmouth.
 Jihad is originally from East Orange, New Jersey where he grew up as the youngest of 6 children.
 Jihad graduated from Monmouth University in 2018 with a bachelor’s degree in communication with a concentration in public relations and journalism and in 2020 graduated with a master’s degree in educational counseling with a concentration in student affairs and college counseling.

 Jihad is no stranger to Monmouth University community where others would like to say he was involved in “everything” as a student.
 As a Black man coming from a low-income, disadvantaged background Jihad knows first-hand the challenges students from underrepresented backgrounds face when coming to college, which is where he developed his passion for working with college students.
 The support he received as an undergraduate and graduate student allowed him to grasp a firm belief in the concept of “paying it forward” which means helping the next generation reach their full potential.